NainaSahiri/Grad_Project1_Group3/README.md

 We are going to develop a web application using the public library Web Speech API.
 #### Client:
 Dr. ChandraMouli Kotteti<br>
-Assistant Professor, Applied Computer Science<br>
+Assistant Professor, School of Computer Science<br>
 Northwest Missouri State University

 #### Team Members: